This page explains how to reduce the volume of findings that you receive in Security Command Center by muting findings.

 - Select a finding attribute or type its name in the Search finding attributes box.
 A list of the available sub-attributes displays.

-- Select an evaluation option for the values of the selected sub-attribute.
-For more information about the evaluation options and the operators and functions that they use, see Query operators in the Add filters menu.
+- Select the operator and one or more values for the sub-attribute from the panel.
+For more information about query operators and functions that they use, see Query operators in the Add filters menu.

 The dialog closes and your query is updated.